niamhbelton/FewSOME/README.md

 '--early_stopping' - if the rate at which the loss is decreasing is less than .5% for a patience of 2, stop training.

+'--device' - specify device to run model on

 '-i' - specify indexes of training set to have as a reference set